klum-dsl/klum-ast/wiki/Static-Models.md

   Segregation Principle)
 - Other methods changing the state of the model (for instance, pseudo setters) must be marked using the `@Mutator` annotation.
 These will be moved to the RW class as well.

+# Transient fields

+Fields marked with `@Transient` allow to add transient data to a model.
+This data can be changed at will and will not participate in checks for equality.